 What is a reason for you to not identify as a feminist?

 I don’t want to follow the trend.
 Everybody now wants to be a feminist because it allows them to be rude.
-I think that reflection and wisdom allows you to touch a lot of people regardless of them being male or female.
+I think that reflection and wisdom allow you to touch a lot of people regardless of them being male or female.